 Construction noise

 For Kāpiti to be a great place to work and live, demolition, construction and redevelopment work needs to occur.
-This activity needs to be controlled by Council however, to make sure any noise generated is at a reasonable level and occurs at a reasonable time.
+This activity needs to be controlled by Council to make sure any noise generated is at a reasonable level and occurs at a reasonable time.

 Construction work includes the erection, installation, repair, maintenance and demolition of almost anything.
 It includes site preparation and earthmoving, and the use of any plant or tools.